 Primarily in California, which is where Gilead is based.
 To expedite settlement talks, these lawsuits are being consolidated into a "Judicial Council Coordination Proceeding" (JCCP) called Gilead Tenofovir Cases and Coordinated Actions, JCCP No. 5043.

-The court that is handling all the pretrial motions is Los Angeles County Superior Court under Judge Kenneth R. Freeman.
+The court handling all the pretrial motions is Los Angeles County Superior Court under Judge Kenneth R. Freeman.
 And the court that will coordinate any jury trials is San Francisco County Superior Court under Judge Andrew Cheng.

-There are also several TDF cases pending in federal court in the Northern District of California under Judge Jon S. Tigar.
+There are also several TDF cases pending in a federal court in the Northern District of California under Judge Jon S. Tigar.
 The case number is 3:18-cv-06972-JST.

 4. When will Gilead settle?